btrfs-inspect-internal

 -P skip the path resolving and print the inodes instead

 -o ignore offsets, find all references to an extent instead of a single block.
 Requires kernel support for the V2 ioctl (added in 4.15).
-The re‐
+The results might need further

 -s <bufsize>